XeroxQ/chronograph/README.md

 * GET /stopwatches/:id - retrieve a single timer,
 * PUT /stopwatches/:id - pause or resume a timer,
 * DELETE /stopwatches/:id - stops a timer.
+* GET /transitions - retrieve a list of all active transitions,
+* GET /transitions/:id - retrieve a single transition,
+* PUT /transitions/:id - pause or resume a transition,
+* DELETE /transitions/:id - stops a transition.

 ## Contributing